Prophet's Mosque: Umayyad era

-In 706 or 707, the Umayyad caliph al-Walid I instructed his governor of Medina, the future caliph Umar ibn Abd al-Aziz, to significantly enlarge the mosque.
+In 706 or 707, the Umayyad caliph al-Walid I instructed his governor of Medina, the future caliph Umar ibn Abd al-Aziz, to significantly enlarge the mosque and carried out the fourth and most monumental expansion of the mosque.
 According to the architectural historian Robert Hillenbrand, the building of a large scale mosque in Medina, the original center of the caliphate, was an "acknowledgement" by al-Walid of "his own roots and those of Islam itself" and possibly an attempt to appease Medinan resentment at the loss of the city's political importance to Syria under the Umayyads.

 It took three years for the work to be completed.
 Raw materials were procured from the Byzantine Empire.
 Al-Walid lavished large sums for the mosque's reconstruction and supplied mosaics and Greek and Coptic craftsmen.
 The area of the mosque was increased from the area 5094 m2 of Uthman's time, to 8672 m2.
+For the first time, porticoes were built in the mosque connecting the northern part of the structure to the sanctuary.
+The reconstruction preserved the location of the qibla wall (in the direction of prayer), but Umar ordered the addition of a curved niche to it and this became the first concave mihrab in Islamic architecture.
+The renovated mosque was richly decorated with marble paneling and mosaics covering its walls.
+Later written accounts, such as that of Ibn Jubayr (1184), described the mosaics as containing inscriptions and depicting landscapes with trees, suggesting that they resembled the style of contemporary Umayyad mosaics in the Dome of the Rock in Jerusalem and the Great Mosque of Damascus.

-Its redevelopment entailed the demolition of the living quarters of Muhammad's wives and the expansion of the structure to incorporate the graves of Muhammad, Abu Bakr and Umar.
+The mosque's redevelopment entailed the demolition of the living quarters of Muhammad's wives and the expansion of the structure to incorporate the graves of Muhammad, Abu Bakr and Umar.
 The vocal opposition to the demolition of Muhammad's home from local religious circles was dismissed by al-Walid.
 A wall was built to segregate the mosque and the houses of the wives of Muhammad.
 The mosque was reconstructed in a trapezoid shape with the length of the longer side being 101.76 m.
-For the first time, porticoes were built in the mosque connecting the northern part of the structure to the sanctuary.

 According to the 10th-century writer Ibn Rusta, minarets were also built for the first time during al-Walid's expansion as four towers were added to the mosque's corners.
 They may be the first minarets in Islamic architecture, though it is not clear exactly what purpose these towers served in this early period.
 At the time of Ibn Rusta's writing, only one of the original four towers remained standing.
 The southwest minaret was demolished in 716 on the orders of Sulayman ibn Abd al-Malik.